Handling invalid index on empty tuple from list in Terraform

 }

-This is the least readable approach, but bring us to splat expressions below:
+This is the least readable approach, but brings us to splat expressions below:

 ## Splat Expressions